-Kamancheh is one of the main instruments of Iranian music, and it probably can be said that it is an essential instrument of Iranian music after Tar.
+Kamancheh is one of the main instruments in Iranian music, and it can probably be considered as THE essential instrument in Iranian music after Tar.
 Kamancheh is very common in the Middle East and the Far East due to its wide range of sounds (more than four octaves) as well as the delicacy of its tone.

 Kamancheh is widely used not only in instrumental music but also in Iranian Maqam music.
-Kamancheh is one of the string-bow instruments, and its different parts are made of wood, skin, bone, and metal.
+Kamancheh is a string-bow instrument, and its different parts are made of wood, skin, bone, and metal.

 History of Kamancheh

 The first historical signs of kamancheh are seen in the book of Al-Kabir music by Abu Nasr al-Farabi in the fourth century AH.
 In this book, he mentions kamancheh with its Arabic name, Rabab.
 Kamancheh was one of the main Instruments in Iranian music during the Safavid and Qajar eras.
 The first recorded kamancheh sound dates back to the early twentieth century.